nimishbongale/code-editor/README.md

 9. **Directory Tree** - A visible and selectable directory tree open in the current folder.

 10. **Multible Tabs, Multiple Instances** - Multiple files can be opened in multiple tabs at the same time.
 Several different instances of the code editor can be operated on at the same time.

+10. **Easy Installation** - A few simple commands, and you are good to go!

 ## Requirements